 I am a research fellow with the Institute for Social Policy Studies (ISPS) and affiliated with the Justice Collaboratory at Yale Law School.
-Prior to attending Yale, I worked as a community organizer and educator in urban and rural communities in the US.
 I graduated from Rutgers University—New Brunswick in 2011, with a BA in urban planning and public policy.
+Before attending Yale, I worked as an organizer and educator in urban and rural communities in the US.

 I am also a co-PI (with Vesla Weaver and Tracey Meares) for the Portals Policing Project, which examines how police-citizen interactions shape political knowledge and political discourse in majority-Black communities in the United States.